 - 3 hours with a Ph.D. or MA level guide

 Our private tours are limited exclusively to travelers in your party.
 They are designed to provide a learning experience that is completely tailored to you and your traveling companions.
 Private tours give you more flexibility with scheduling (you decide when the walk best fits in your trip), the ability to tailor your itinerary (we'll work to match the itinerary to the interests and dynamics of your group), and more personalized time with your guide.

 Where do we meet?

 We usually meet right near a main square called Vrijdagmarkt.
-Your confirmation email will have the exact meeting point details along with with a map, and 24-hour phone number for any last-minute issues.
+Your confirmation email will have the exact meeting point details along with with a map.

 What if it’s raining?